-When we obtain the annual report, we will consider whether the Company's annual report contains information, disclosure of which is required by the Act on Accounting and based on procedures performed during the audit of financial statements, we will express our opinion considering whether:
+We considered whether the Bank's annual report contains information, disclosure of which is required by the Act on Accounting.

+Based on procedures performed during the audit of financial statements, in our opinion:

-- Information disclosed in the annual report, prepared for 2019, is consistent with the financial statements for the relevant year, - The annual report contains information based on the Act on Accounting.
+- Information disclosed in the annual report prepared for 2020 is consistent with the financial statements for the relevant year, - The annual report contains information based on the Act on Accounting.